 How many different types of listings do you see?
-You likely have a mix of results like Yelp, Google Places, Healthgrades, and a score of other map and review listing sites.
-Is your business name consistent across all of those site?
+You likely have a mix of results like Google business listings, Healthgrades, Rate MDs, and a score of other map and review listing sites.
+Is your business name consistent across all of those sites?
 How about your phone number?
 Your address?

 Those three questions form the baseline that you need to establish in order to start seeing positive results in local search.
 Abbreviated as the “NAP” (name, address, phone number), consistent information provides two major wins for your practice: